logo

 news item image

-IMI has won the contract to supply an innovative package of transfer line and decoke valves for the world’s first net-zero carbon emissions ethylene cracker located in Canada.
+IMI has won the contract to supply an innovative package of transfer line and valves for the world’s first net-zero carbon emissions ethylene cracker located in Canada.

-Consisting of 15, 36” IMI Z&J double disc through conduit (DDTC) gate valves, the package is notable for integrating the company’s patented erosion protection device, the IMI Z&J Beluga Hump, into each component’s decoke valve inlet nozzle.
+Consisting of 15, 36” IMI Z&J double disc through conduit (DDTC) gate valves, the package is notable for integrating the company’s patented erosion protection device, the IMI Z&J Beluga Hump, into each component’s inlet nozzle.

 This solves a potential erosion issue affecting transfer line and decoking valves, which need to operate without error in the extremely hazardous environment inside the ethylene unit.

-“This project is the first of its kind, so it is undoubtedly very exciting to help turn the world’s first net-zero carbon emissions ethylene cracker into a reality,” said Sascha Ternes, Application Manager at IMI.
+“This project is the first of its kind, so it is undoubtedly very exciting to help turn the world’s first net-zero carbon emissions ethylene cracker into a reality,” said Sascha Ternes, application manager at IMI.

 “Transfer line and decoking valves are some of the most critical components within the complete ethylene unit and will be integral in ensuring the new plant is a success.
 We are fully confident this component package, including our patented erosion protection device, will live up to our reputation as a leading manufacturer of severe service valves.”